- Reference >

 The method returns a document that contains:

-if the operation ran with write concern orfalse
+acknowledgedastrueif the operation ran with write concern orfalseif write concern was disabled

 Access Control¶

-On deployments running with authorization
+On deployments running with authorization, the

 user must have access that includes the following privileges:

-action on the specified collection(s) if the operation results in an upsert.
+updateaction on the specified collection(s).findaction on the specified collection(s).insertaction on the specified collection(s) if the operation results in an upsert.

-The built-in role readWrite
+The built-in role readWrite provides the required

 privileges.